top of page

 Photo of a person on a Montana river holding a caught fish

-Missoula fly fishing guides possess a deep knowledge of the Bitterroot River, honed through years of experience on its waters.
+Missoula Fly Water fishing guides possess extensive knowledge of the Bitterroot River, honed through years of experience on its waters.
 We'll help you navigate its technical challenges and unlock its secrets, whether you're a seasoned angler or new to fly fishing.

 Bitterroot River Gallery